MohammedAbd01/MohammedAbd01/README.md

 <div align="center">

-**"The best code is not just functional, it's elegant, secure, and tells a story."**
+**"The best code is not just functional — it's elegant, secure, and tells a story."**

 <br>